ChrisDiVincenzo/Thesis/Process.md

-## Thoughts and files on the process of creating this video
+## Thoughts and files on the process/precursors of creating this video

 [Link to download and play video game](https://drive.google.com/file/d/1taTHbhOsVNT-cIwhFnc3yX3fFGImJx1E/view?usp=sharing)